meet-minimalist/Distill-YoloX/README.md

 <div align="center"><img src="assets/logo.png" width="350"></div>
 <img src="assets/demo.png" >

+# Distil YoloX
+In this repo, we tried to use knowledge distillation techniques to improve the YoloX model.
+This work has been conducted as a part of final year thesis for my masters at Birla Institute of Technology and Science.
+The detailed report for the same can be found at: https://www.researchgate.net/publication/364096656

 ## Introduction
 YOLOX is an anchor-free version of YOLO, with a simpler design but better performance!
 It aims to bridge the gap between research and industrial communities.
 For more details, please refer to our [report on Arxiv](https://arxiv.org/abs/2107.08430).